AutoHall: Automated Factuality Hallucination Dataset Generation for Large Language Models: Background and Related Works

 \subsection{Hallucination of Large Language Models}

 Although large language models have demonstrated remarkable capabilities~\citep{liu2023summary,srivastava2022beyond}, they still struggle with several issues, where hallucination is a significant problem.
-Hallucination arises when the content generated by LLMs is fabricated or contradicts factual knowledge.
-The consequent effects may be harmful to the reliability of LLM applications~\citep{zhang2023siren,pan2023risk}.
+The hallucination issue refers to that LLMs generate the statements which appear plausible but are fabricated or contradict factual knowledge.
+The consequent effects may undermine the reliability of LLM applications~\citep{zhang2023siren,pan2023risk}, thereby causing negative user experiences.

-There are two categories of hallucinations: intrinsic hallucinations and extrinsic hallucinations~\citep{ji2023survey}.
-Intrinsic hallucinations occur when the output generated by the LLM contradicts the source content.
+Generally, hallucinations of large language models can be divided into two primary categories: intrinsic hallucinations and extrinsic hallucinations~\citep{ji2023survey}.
+Intrinsic hallucinations occur when the LLM output contradicts the input content.
 For example, in a multi-modal image captioning task, the model generates a caption that includes details or objects which are not present in the input image.
-On the other hand, extrinsic hallucinations refer to the generated content that cannot be verified based on the source or input content.
-This type of hallucinations often happen across various tasks, including both nonfactual and factual ones.
-In this paper, our focus is on non-factual extrinsic hallucinations.
+Extrinsic hallucinations refer to the generated content that cannot be verified based on the source content.
+Huang et al.~\cite{huang2023survey} redefine the taxonomy of hallucination by introducing factuality hallucination and faithfulness hallucination, taking alignment with user directives and factual knowledge into account.
+Another recent paper~\cite{rawte2023troubling} meticulously classify hallucination into six types according to the specific hallucinatory content.
+In this paper, our focus is on \textit{factuality hallucination}.

-So far, the causes of hallucination in LLMs have been investigated across different tasks, such as question answering~\citep{zheng2023does}, abstractive summarization~\citep{cao2021hallucinated} and dialogue systems~\citep{das2023diving}.
-The key factors include but are not limited to training corpora quality~\citep{mckenna2023sources,dziri2022origin}, problematic alignment process~\citep{radhakrishnan2023question,zhang2023siren} and randomness in generation strategy~\citep{lee2022factuality,dziri2021neural}.
+So far, the causes of hallucination in LLMs have been investigated across different tasks, such as question answering~\cite{zheng2023does}, abstractive summarization~\cite{cao2021hallucinated}, machine translation~\cite{guerreiro2023hallucinations} and dialogue systems~\cite{das2023diving}.
+The key factors include but are not limited to training corpora quality~\cite{mckenna2023sources,dziri2022origin}, problematic alignment process~\cite{zhang2023siren,radhakrishnan2023question} and randomness in generation strategy~\cite{lee2022factuality,dziri2021neural}.
+McKenna et al.~\cite{mckenna2023sources} offer one LLM bias brought by training text as explanation of general false positive hallucination.
+Alignment tax is also a well-known problem that may lead to LLM hallucinations~\cite{ji2024llm}.
+During inference, the existence of a likelihood trap~\cite{zhang2020trading} supports incorporating randomness into decoding strategies while exacerbates the risk of hallucinations~\cite{aksitov2023characterizing}.